Saint Petersburg: Parks

+Tall structures

+Regulations forbid the construction of tall buildings in Saint Petersburg's city centre.
+Until the early 2010s, three skyscrapers were built: Leader Tower (140 m), Alexander Nevsky (124 m), and Atlantic City (105 m) – all situated far from the historical centre.
+The 310 m tall Saint Petersburg TV Tower, constructed in 1962, was the tallest structure in the city.

+However, a controversial project endorsed by the city authorities was announced, known as the Okhta Center, to build a 396 m supertall skyscraper.
+In 2008, the World Monuments Fund included the Saint Petersburg historic skyline on the watch list of the 100 most endangered sites due to the expected construction, which threatened to alter it drastically.
+The Okhta Center project was cancelled at the end of 2010.

+In 2012, the Lakhta Center project began in the city's outskirts, to include a 463 m tall office skyscraper and several low-rise mixed-use buildings.
+The latter project caused much less controversy.
+Unlike the previous unbuilt project, it was not seen by UNESCO as a potential threat to the city's cultural heritage due to its remote location from the historic centre.
+The skyscraper was completed in 2019, and at 462.5 meters, it is currently the tallest in Russia and Europe.

 Tourism

 Saint Petersburg has a significant historical and cultural heritage.

-The city's 18th and 19th-century architectural ensemble and its environs is preserved in virtually unchanged form.
+The city's 18th and 19th-century architectural ensemble and its environs are preserved in virtually unchanged form.
 For various reasons (including large-scale destruction during World War II and construction of modern buildings during the postwar period in the largest historical centres of Europe), Saint Petersburg has become a unique reserve of European architectural styles of the past three centuries.
-Saint Petersburg's loss of capital city status helped it retain many of its pre-revolutionary buildings, as modern architectural 'prestige projects' tended to be built in Moscow; this largely prevented the rise of mid-to-late-20th century architecture and helped maintain the architectural appearance of the historic city centre.
+Saint Petersburg's loss of capital city status helped it retain many of its pre-revolutionary buildings, as modern architectural 'prestige projects' tended to be built in Moscow; this largely prevented the rise of mid-to-late-20th-century architecture and helped maintain the architectural appearance of the historic city centre.

-Saint Petersburg is inscribed on the UNESCO World Heritage list as an area with 36 historical architectural complexes and around 4000 outstanding individual monuments of architecture, history and culture.
+Saint Petersburg is inscribed on the UNESCO World Heritage list as an area with 36 historical architectural complexes and around 4000 outstanding individual monuments of architecture, history, and culture.
 New tourist programs and sightseeing tours have been developed for those wishing to see Saint Petersburg's cultural heritage.

 The city has 221 museums, 2,000 libraries, more than 80 theatres, 100 concert organizations, 45 galleries and exhibition halls, 62 cinemas, and 80 other cultural establishments.
-Every year the city hosts around 100 festivals and various competitions of art and culture, including more than 50 international ones.
+Every year, the city hosts around 100 festivals and various competitions of art and culture, including more than 50 international ones.